jaeyk/comp_thinking_social_science/docs/04_semi_structured_data.md

 > Twitter data is unique from data shared by most other social platforms because it reflects information that users *choose* to share publicly.
 Our API platform provides broad access to public Twitter data that users have chosen to share with the world. - Twitter Help Center

 - What does this policy mean?
-If Twitter users don't share the locations of their tweets (e.g., GPS), you can't get collect them.
+If Twitter users don't share the locations of their tweets (e.g., GPS), you can't collect them.

 - Facebook API access has become much constrained with [the exception of Social Science One](https://socialscience.one/blog/unprecedented-facebook-urls-dataset-now-available-research-through-social-science-one) since the 2016 U.S. election.